 Sky Plant Bromeliads

 Bromeliads are found in most areas of the world but are mostly tropical to subtropical plants.
 They grow without root support in soil and can even be found in habitat hanging from trees.
 Tillandsia sky plant is a member of this family and produces a rosette form of leaves that funnel to a central core.
 The plant is native from Mexico to Nicaragua and naturally grows on trees and even rock faces.

 Sky plant bromeliads are easy to grow and make interesting presentations on bark or logs.
 If you are lucky and provide a good climate and care of Tillandsia, it will reward you with purple flowers or bracts in winter.

 Care of Tillandsia

-Once you get your air plant mounted, Tillandsia sky plant is one of the easiest plants to maintain.
-They are usually sold already mounted but, if not, you can attach the plant at its base to a cork bark form, branch or even shell.
+Once you get your air plant mounted, the Tillandsia sky plant is one of the easiest plants to maintain.
+They are usually sold already mounted, but if not, you can attach the plant at its base to a cork bark form, branch, or even shell.
 You can also place it freely into a terrarium or wedged among some rocks.

 Fertilize weekly with a half dilution of household plant fertilizer applied as a foliar mist.

 These plants perform best in indirect but bright light.

 How to Grow Tillandsia to Share

 The propagation of Tillandsia is simple.
 Growing sky plant from offshoots or “pups” is the best way to create new plants.
 Pups grow at the base of the mother plant.
 When they are half the size of the parent, use a sharp knife to divide the pup from the original growth.